 I see streams and streams of tweets and Facebook posts every day by authors.

-This can be effective to a degree, but it takes an awful lot of time and effort to keep posting day in and day out.
+It can be effective to a degree.
+But it takes an awful lot of time and effort to keep posting day in and day out.

-Of course, monitoring and replying to posts and messages cannot be automated, so there goes a lot more of your writing, and free time.
+Of course, monitoring and replying to posts and messages cannot be automated.
+So there goes a lot more of your writing, and free time.

 Social media book promotion has a very short active life so is not playing the long game

-But they are so short-lived that they need to be re-posted over and over again to keep attracting shares, re-tweets, Likes and clicks.
+But they are so short-lived, they need to be re-posted over and over again to keep attracting shares, re-tweets, Likes and clicks.

 Also, look at how many impressions there are for each post, yet how few user actions there are.
-Another useful statistic from these examples is that image posts definitely gain more user actions than text.
+Another useful statistic from these examples is that image posts definitely gain more user actions than only text.